daormar/debasher/doc/design_doc_resident.md

   `EXTERNAL_PORTS` and `SUPERVISOR_PORT` (a single name) beside them.
-A node run by the engine takes all five from it, and its class must not declare any (see "Ports from the engine"); a node built without the engine, as the unit tests build them, declares them as class attributes. `FBPProcess` parses `argv` generically when it is built, into a `self.opts` name -> value dict (the engine's existing `-optname value` CLI convention, untouched);
+A node run by the engine takes all five from it, and its class must not declare any (see "Ports from the engine"); a node built without the engine, as the unit tests build them, declares them as class attributes. `_PortWorker` parses `argv` generically when the node is built, into a `self.opts` name -> value dict (the engine's existing `-optname value` CLI convention, untouched);
   `INPUT_PORTS`/`OUTPUT_PORTS` tell it which of those entries are FIFO paths to open reader/writer threads on.
 Any other option (e.g. a plain `-threshold` value, or one from the command line of the program) stays